pcm32/kubespray-ebi-portal/README.md

 # Deployment of Kubernetes + shared file system

-This repo allows you to deploy Kubernetes plus a shared file system (GlusterFS) using Kubespray v2.3.0 (plus two minor patches).
+This repo allows you to deploy Kubernetes plus a shared file system (GlusterFS) using Kubespray v2.4.0 (plus pending changes on contrib/terraform/openstack).

 ## Requirements